-all of which operate large-scale facilities and serve end-use sectors such as food & beverages, agriculture, retail packaging, healthcare, and consumer goods.
+all of which serve end-use sectors such as food packaging, e-commerce, retail, and the agriculture segment.

 Establishing and operating a biodegradable compostable film manufacturing plant involves various cost components, including: